 The Lyceum: Alexandria's History Museum

-The Alexandria Lyceum was founded in 1838 by a group of well-educated local men with an interest in improving public educational and cultural opportunities throughout the community.
-The following year, the group joined with the Alexandria Library to construct a new home for both organizations, the building known today simply as The Lyceum.
+The Alexandria Lyceum was founded a year earlier, in 1838, by a group of well-educated local men with an interest in improving public educational and cultural opportunities throughout the community.
+In 1839, the group joined with the Alexandria Library to construct a new home for both organizations, the building known today simply as The Lyceum.
 This historic site has also served as a Civil War hospital ward, a private residence, the Chamber of Commerce, and the Nation’s first Bicentennial Visitor’s Center.
 Today, as the city’s history museum, the site offers exhibitions, public programs, a museum store, and facility rentals.